zealous-tech/forked-playwright-mcp/README.md

     // Browser type to use (chromium, firefox, or webkit) browserName?: 'chromium' | 'firefox' | 'webkit';

+    // Keep the browser profile in memory, do not save it to disk. ephemeral?: boolean;

     // Path to user data directory for browser profile persistence userDataDir?: string;